skaldarnar/gh-terasology/README.md

 This extension is being build on [Go](https://go.dev/).
 For local development make sure that you [download and install Go](https://go.dev/doc/install) for your platform.

+**I'm a crazy person trying to force functional style onto everything, so you'll need the cutting edge [Go 1.18 Beta 1](https://go.dev/blog/go1.18beta1) or later with support for generics.**

 For any changes to take effect the extension has to be compiled into a self-contained executable.
 This is done by simply running :